Unity Version Control (formerly Plastic SCM) plugin for Unreal Engine

 This is the official Unity Version Control (formerly Plastic SCM) plugin for Unreal Engine 5 (UE 5.0 to 5.5) with previous releases also supporting UE4.27.

-As a general rule, the Marketplace and GitHub versions of the plugin will always be the most up-to-date and recent versions.
+As a general rule, the Fab and GitHub versions of the plugin will always be the most up-to-date and recent versions.
 They’re easier for us to patch by applying a hotfix, in case a bug is raised and something broken must be fixed quickly.

 However, you can of course still use the “Plastic SCM” in-engine integration in Unreal.